La Unión del Pueblo Entero presents: David G. Hall!

 After a lifetime of service to justice, David Hall is set to retire soon, after dedicating decades to the Farmworker Movement.

 La Unión del Pueblo Entero presents: Ed Krueger!

 In 1975, the American Friends Service Committee (AFSC) contacted Krueger about working in Chile.
-While there, Krueger research the community groups that existed and the possibility of greater involvement in helping the workers in the maquiladoras along the US-Mexico border.
+While there, Krueger researched the community groups that existed and the possibility of greater involvement in helping the workers in the maquiladoras along the US-Mexico border.
 Krueger immediately felt his Christian beliefs calling him to help the vulnerable, those people who he saw suffering.
-This, he felt, was the kind of work Churches needed to do.
-Krueger went to work and began organizing in Matamoros, Rio Bravo and Reynosa, MX.
+This, he felt, was the kind of work churches needed to do.
+Krueger went to work and began organizing in Matamoros, Río Bravo, and Reynosa, Mexico

 In 1979 Krueger established the Comite de Apoyo (Support Committee).
-The Comite de Apoyo was successful in receiving grants to hire organizers and hold educational workshops.
-He was instrumental in the 1992 U.S. News & World Report which published a seven page spread with photographs on companies dumping their waste into canals that went through the city of Matamoros, MX.
-After the publicity, the company implemented a water treatment plant for all its maquiladoras.
+The Comite de Apoyo was successful in obtaining grants to hire organizers and conduct educational workshops.
+He was instrumental in the 1992 U.S. News & World Report which published a seven page spread with photographs of companies dumping their waste into canals that went through the city of Matamoros, Mexico.
+After the publicity, the company built a water treatment plant for all its maquiladoras.
 In 1998, the Comite Fronterizo, a non-profit Mexican organization, was formed in Piedras Negras/Ciudad Acuña to continue Kruger’s work.
-It was established with the help of the AFSC and Krueger who had organized these women and empowered them to be independent.
+It was established with the help of the AFSC and Krueger, who had organized these women and empowered them to be independent.